JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 ## DataGrip

-Before moving ahead, let us connect to our Postgres database via the [DataGrip](https://www.jetbrains.com/datagrip/) plugin which is already bundled in PyCharm Professional.
+Before moving ahead, let us connect to our Postgres database via the [DataGrip](https://www.jetbrains.com/datagrip/) plugin which is already bundled in PyCharm with Pro subscription.

 I will click on the Database Explorer, then click on **plus (+)** and I will choose **Postgres**.